NeuralEnsemble/python-neo/doc/source/install.rst

     $ pip install quantities

 You may need to run these as root.
-For other operating systems, you can download installers from the links above.
+For other operating systems, you can download installers from the links above, or use a scientific Python distribution such as Anaconda_.

 Certain IO modules have additional dependencies.
 If these are not satisfied, Neo will still install but the IO module that uses them will fail on loading: